gnnop/Chess960Design/README.md

 I copyright/patent this.
 This is a copyleft product unless express permission is granted.
 So, unless express permission is granted, you may not use this in any way to make money.

+Feel completely free to use it casually though!!